stzimas/stzimas.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate of the Department of Mathematics of the University of Ioannina, Greece, studying the computational/parameterized complexity of separation problems in graph theory.
+I am a Ph.D. candidate of the Department of Mathematics of the University of Ioannina, Greece, studying the computational and parameterized complexity of separation problems in graph theory.
 I am interested in all things:
 * Foundations of Mathematics
 * Theoretical Computer Science